In this guide:

 For a better understanding of how to effectively integrate into a third-party test framework, see this example of the Spring Petclinic with Selenium tests on GitHub

-To upload the runtime coverage session generated by the previous step to DTP, we will again use the CTP REST API.
+To upload the runtime coverage session generated by the previous steps to DTP, we will again use the CTP REST API.
 Make a REST request to the endpoint:

 • POST /v3/environments/{environmentId}/coverage/{id}

-It is critical to ensure the DTP Project, Build ID, Coverage Image Tags, and Session Tag in the POST body match the properties used to generate your static coverage.
+It is critical to ensure the DTP Project, Build ID, and Coverage Image Tags in the environment match the properties used to generate your static coverage.
 Otherwise, DTP may fail to associate the runtime and static coverage.

 Coverage statistics should now be visible in DTP for the microservice projects.